act-rules/act-rules.github.io/_rules/SC1-2-1-media-alternative-audio.md

 The rule applies to any [non-streaming](#non-streaming-media-element) `audio` element that is playing or with a "play button".

 A play button is an interactive element that when activated, plays the audio.
-The play button must be ]visibile on the page](#visible-on-the-page) or [exposed to assistive technologies](#exposed-to-assistive-technologies)
+The play button must be ]visibile on the page](#visible-on-the-page) or [included in the accessibility tree](#included-in-the-accessibility-tree)

 ### Expectation 1